 I am a senior software engineer at HarQen.
 We do interesting things with voice.
 Our focus is on adding value to conversations through time shifting and attaching metadata.

-When I am not working, I enjoy spending time with my beautiful wife; staying active through running, biking, and sports; hacking personal projects; and trying to keep my Google Reader and Instapaper unread counts reasonable.
+When I am not working, I enjoy spending time with my beautiful wife; staying active through running, biking, and sports; hacking personal projects; and trying to keep my backlog of unread articles reasonable.

 Sometimes coding at work is just not enough.
 These are a few of my more recent or notable projects: